Here are the GOP and Trump campaign’s allegations of election irregularities. So far, none has been proved.

 These suits have not succeeded, either.

-In Northampton County, Pa., for instance, a judge wrote that the local GOP needed to prove why they would be injured, if voters had a chance to correct their ballots.
+In Northampton County, Pa., for instance, a judge wrote that the local GOP needed to prove why it would be injured if voters had a chance to correct their ballots.
 “As a result, its request for an injunction must fail,” wrote Judge Michael J. Koury Jr.

-On Saturday, Trump’s lawyer Rudolph W. Giuliani said that the campaign was preparing to file another lawsuit on Monday, alleging wrongdoing on a grand scale in Pennsylvania.
+On Saturday, Trump’s lawyer Rudolph W. Giuliani said that the campaign was preparing to file another lawsuit Monday, alleging wrongdoing on a grand scale in Pennsylvania.
 “Many cases are going to be filed — some big, some small.
 This is going to be eventually a big case,” Giuliani said.

 Michigan